umbraco/UmbracoDocs/14/umbraco-cms/reference/mapping.md

 In other words, `umbracoMapper.Map<ITarget>(source)` will first run the construction function, and then the mapping action.
 On the other hand, `umbracoMapper.Map(source, target)` where target already exists, would only run the mapping action.

-The UmbracoMapper class provides various overloads of the Define method:
+The UmbracoMapper class provides multiple overloads of the Define method:

 - An overload accepting a constructor function and a mapping action, as presented above.
 - An overload accepting a mapping action only, which tells the mapper how to map to an existing target (but the mapper will not be able to create new target instances).